ThePornDatabase/TinyMediaManager-Plugin/README.md

 ### Installation
 - Windows: Download the TPDB Add-on file (one file with a jar extension.)
 It can be found  [here](https://github.com/ThePornDatabase/TinyMediaManager-Plugin/releases)
-- Place the jar file in the following folder can be found at: ``` C:\Users\yourusername\AppData\Local\Programs\tinyMediaManager\addons ```
+- Place the jar file in the following folder can be found at: ``` C:\Users\yourusername\AppData\Local\Programs\tinyMediaManager\Addons ```
 - Please note: If the addon folder does not exist, you must create it.
 This is not the same addon folder that the ffmpeg files are in.

+- Mac: Download as described in the Windows OS instructions above.
+- Place the jar file in the following folder can be found at: ``` /Applications/tinyMediaManager.app/Contents/Resources/Java/Addons ```
+- Please note: If the addon folder does not exist, you must create it.

-Other Operating Systems supported by TMM have not yet been test.
+Other Operating Systems supported by TMM have not yet been tested.
 Please provide feedback if you have used this Add-on with another OS.